blakejacquot/Udacity_SelfDrivingCar_Term1_Project4_AdvancedLaneFinding/README.md

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 (DONE)
 * Apply a distortion correction to raw images.
 (DONE)
 * Use color transforms, gradients, etc., to create a thresholded binary image.
-(Not Done)
+(DONE)
 * Apply a perspective transform to rectify binary image ("birds-eye view").
 (Not Done)
 * Detect lane pixels and fit to find the lane boundary.
 (Not Done)
 * Determine the curvature of the lane and vehicle position with respect to center.
 (Not Done)